 The Tuition Payment Plan

-Alternative student loans are offered by banks or lending institutions to help students and parents bridge the gap between the cost of education and the amount of financial aid the student is receiving.
+Alternative student loans are personal loans offered by banks or lending institutions to help students and parents bridge the gap between the cost of education and the amount of financial aid the student is receiving.
 These are loans that are not guaranteed by the government and do not offer the same safeguards or deferment options as the federal loan programs.
 The terms and conditions vary from lender to lender.

 Who can apply for an alternative/private student loan?

 Students who need additional money to pay for college can apply for alternative loans.
 Students are encouraged to apply for federal and state financial aid first.
 Students should only apply for alternative loans after applying for all other sources of financial aid.
 Once the loan is approved by the lender, Herkimer College will also need to certify the loan amount.

 The annual limit on an alternative loan is equal to your cost of attendance minus any other state or federal financial aid you are awarded.
 In some cases, if the amount approved by the lender is higher than the allowable maximum, it will be reduced by the school.

 What is required to obtain an alternative/private loan?

 In most cases a student must have a good credit history.
 If not, a creditworthy co-signer will be required.
 All applicants and co-signers will be subject to a credit history check.
 Herkimer College students are encouraged to complete a FAFSA (Free Application for Federal Student Aid) prior to applying for an alternative/private loan.

 What questions do I ask when shopping for private loans?

 To apply for an alternative/private loan, please access one of the several website resources below.
 (Note: we do not limit you to these websites; feel free to research other options).
 If students are approved for an alternative/private loan, the Financial Aid Office will certify the amount of the loan the borrower is eligible for, and notify the lender.